RealDoigt/Dew-Programming-Language-Specification/spec.md

 * The `require` keyword is used from the client component to establish a requirement.
 A requirement is also defined as something that the component needs to properly function.
 However, in contrast to an expectation, a requirement needs to be strictly.
 As such, it doesn't allow alternatives nor does it allow a requirement to have any ambiguity in its definition.
 The syntax for declaring a requirement is `require type(s)/field(s) as/such`.

 Do note that is up to the individual programmer whether to use the plural forms of keywords `type` and `field` or not.
 The plural forms are aliases of the singular forms.
+Likewise, there's a plural alias for `key`; `keys`.

-Also even though a field is strictly a variable within the component's root scope, callable members are also defined alongside fields under the field keyword.
+Another thing to note is that even though a field is strictly a variable within the component's root scope, callable members of a component are also defined alongside fields under the `field` keyword.